niklas-palm/custom-sagemaker-project/README.md

 ### Configure OpenID Connect in AWS

 To give Github Actions permissions to assume a role in AWS, [set up OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
-Update the `workflow/main.yml` to use the new IAM role.
+Update the `.github/workflow/build.yml` and `.github/workflow/deploy.yml` to assume the correct IAM role.

 ### Zip the seed-code